Oabilemoroka/Sales-Performance-Dashboard/README.md

 ## Technologies Used
 - **Power BI Desktop** for creating dashboards and visualizations.
-- Optional: Excel or CSV files for dataset input.
+- Excel/CSV files for dataset input.

 ## Author
 **Oabile Moroka**